StellarSkyline/FleetioAssessment/README.md

  - MVVM Pattern
  - Google Maps

+Notes:
-Note: There is a folder on the root folder called "Fleetio UI Wireframe" that contains the Affinity Designer file I used to plan my simple UI.
+ - There is a folder on the root folder called "Fleetio UI Wireframe" that contains the Affinity Designer file I used to plan my simple UI.
-Note: I have added UI feedback to the Edit icon (pencil) on the details page.
+ - I have added UI feedback to the Edit icon (pencil) on the details page.
 While this feature is not currently connected to the Fleetio API, it provides a user experience preview.
 I can update and refine the state logic for this feature as needed.